antonio-hus/Distributed-Parallel-Programming/Lab8/README.md

   - The relation is transitively closed over the previous two.

 #### Implementation Strategy: Fully Distributed Lamport Total-Order Multicast
-Instead of a per-variable sequencer, the implementation uses a fully distributed totally ordered multicast based on Lamport clocks and acknowledgements:
+The implementation uses a fully distributed totally ordered multicast based on Lamport clocks and acknowledgements:

 - Each process maintains a Lamport clock and a priority queue of pending DSM operations, ordered by key `(timestamp, sender_rank, msg_id)`.
 - To perform a write or CAS, a process: